visgl/deck.gl/docs/api-reference/geo-layers/tile-layer.md

 ##### `maxRequests` (Number, optional)

 The maximum number of concurrent `getTileData` calls.

-If `<= 0`, no throttling will occur, and `getTileData` may be called an unlimited number of times concurrently.
+If `<= 0`, no throttling will occur, and `getTileData` may be called an unlimited number of times concurrently regardless of how long that tile is or was visible.

 If `> 0`, a maximum of `maxRequests` instances of `getTileData` will be called concurrently.
-Additionally, for requests that are throttled, if the tile is no longer visible in the viewport when a request slot opens up, that request will be cancelled.
-When requests are not throttled, `getTileData` will be called for all visible tiles, regardless of how long that tile is or was visible.
+Requests may never be called if the tile wasn't visible long enough to be scheduled and started.
+Requests may also be aborted (through the `signal` passed to `getTileData`) if there are more than `maxRequests` ongoing requests and some of those are for tiles that are no longer visible.

+If `getTileData` makes `fetch` requests, then `maxRequests` should correlate to the browser's maximum number of concurrent `fetch` requests.
+For Chrome, the max is 6.

-- Default: `8`
+- Default: `6`

 ### Render Options